ameerpornillos/ameerpornillos.github.io/_posts/2024-09-29-rootcon18-red-teaming-village-osint-challenge-2-4-answers-solutions.md

 ## Challenge Answers/Solutions

 {: .box-note}
 **Note:** The solutions provided below are only on areas where most participants commonly failed to find the correct answers.
-Also all images where taken from mobile phone, just to show all questions are solvable using it.
+Also, all images were taken from a mobile phone, just to show all questions are solvable using it.

 ### OSINT Challenge 4 / Easy Challenge (challenge URL/code: Eyr3v1akmocNfobJ)